4. Remain silent

 Do I have to answer police questions when I’m detained or arrested?What to say

 The police can keep asking questions and trying to get a statement from you even after you say that you want to remain silent.
-If the police are questioning you and you don't want to answer, tell them.
+If the police are questioning you and you do not want to answer, tell them.
 Politely say, “I do not wish to give a statement or answer any questions.”
 Repeat this as often as necessary.
 By saying this, you make it clear that you have chosen to use your right to remain silent.

 Your rights